adamkurth/reborn_dev/doc/source/installation.rst

 The "installation" of reborn consists of including the reborn project directory in your python path, and making sure that you have all the needed dependencies.
-All of the packages that reborn depends on are known to install with conda and/or pip.
-Typically, the fortran code in reborn will auto-compile the first time that you import any reborn module.
-Occasionally, it will be necessary to install a fortran compiler, such as gfortran, on your system.
+All of the packages that reborn depends on are known to install with conda and/or pip. reborn contains some fortran code that needs to be compiled.
+Usually the fortran code will auto-compile upon first import, but if that fails you might need to install a fortran compiler, such as gfortran, on your system.
-On rare occasions, you may need to compile the fortran code manually.
+On rare occasions, the fortran auto-compiler may fail, in which case you may need to compile the fortran code "manually".
 The only package that tends to be somewhat difficult is pyopencl, but you will only need this package if you plan to do GPU computations.

 Since reborn's interface is not considered "stable", it is recommended that you keep a clone of the reborn git repository where you are doing your analysis or simulations so that you can reproduce your results in the future.
 You should consider keeping track of the exact version of reborn, down to the exact git commit, since things may change in a month from now.
 One way to track the *exact* version of reborn is to add it as a `git submodule <https://git-scm.com/book/en/v2/Git-Tools-Submodules>`_ to your project's git repository.

 Getting reborn